jornada-im/jerald/README.md

 ### Building the dataset entities

-`jerald` doesn't do this directly yet, called `build_dataset.datasetid.R` that demonstrates how to prepare a tabular data entity.
+`jerald` doesn't do this directly yet, but there is a template script called `build_dataset.datasetid.R` that demonstrates how to prepare a tabular data entity.
 This template script will be created in any new `jerald` dataset directory (using `template_dataset_dir`) or can be found in `inst/template/`.

 ### Update or create a dataset on EDI

-There currently two several user scripts for publishing data to EDI.
+There are several user functions for publishing data to EDI.
 The first step is to load credentials for your Metabase and web resources:

     load_metabase_cred(mb.pathname)